An Energy Sharing Mechanism Considering Network Constraints and Market Power Limitation: Case Studies

 \subsection{IEEE 38-bus test system}

 We test a modified IEEE 38-bus microgrid model \cite{singh2009multiobjective} to validate scalability of the proposed mechanism.
+The p.u. unit for energy is 100kWh, for cost is \$50, and for price is 0.5\$/kWh.
 The test system is shown in Fig. \ref{fig:topology}.
 The production $p_i$, sharing quantity $q_i$, and cost $\tilde \Gamma_i(p,b)$ at the GNE of the improved energy sharing mechanism, as well as the cost $J_i(D_i)$ under self-sufficiency, are plotted in Fig. \ref{fig:result-case38}.
 Taking prosumer 4 for example, its required energy reduction is $D_4=0.12$ (p.u.), which calls for an increase of $0.12$ (p.u.) in production under self-sufficiency.
 However, under the sharing mechanism, it instead reduces its production by $3.00$ (p.u.) and buys $3.12$ (p.u.) from the sharing market, which makes a profit of $0.38$ (p.u.).
-The cost of every prosumer under sharing is no more than that under self-sufficiency, which verifies Proposition \ref{Thm:prop-3}.
+The grey curve in the figure refers to the cost under self-sufficiency while the blue curve refers to that under energy sharing.
+We can find that the blue curve is always lower than the grey curve, meaning that no prosumer gets worse-off.
 Many prosumers (e.g. prosumers 1-12, 27, 29) can even earn profits from sharing.
+The average profit improvement of all the prosumers is 0.0629 (p.u.).
+In average, the prosumers are turning from paying (0.0511 p.u.) to earning (-0.0118 p.u.), with a cost reduction of 123.1\%.
 This shows the great potential of our proposed mechanism in improving social welfare.
 We further test the performance of the proposed bidding algorithm on the 38-bus system.
 We pick up the prosumers who benefit the most from energy sharing compared to self-sufficiency (i.e. prosumers 3, 4, 7, 12, 29) and record their changes of production adjustments and energy sharing prices during iterations in Fig. \ref{fig:case38-bidding}.
 All of them converge to the GNE quickly in 35 iterations.

+We then test the performance of the bidding algorithm under different $a$.
+The change of $J(p)$ is shown in Fig. \ref{fig:figureR1}.
+For the IEEE-38 bus system, Condition A2 gives $a \ge 33.04$.
+We can find that when $a$ is too small ($a=13$), the algorithm diverges.
+Condition A2 is a sufficient but not necessary condition.
+Even if $a$ is chosen as 15 that violates A2, the algorithm still converges.
+The larger the $a$, the slower the algorithm converges.